 When you make a claim, or receive an insurance benefit, not only is it likely to be a difficult time, but it can be hard to know what your next step is.
 You may need help with a tailored financial plan or help in moving into a new or different phase of your financial life after a major event and/or insurance payout.
 You don't need to panic and you don't need to be rushed into a course of action.
 Speak to your adviser to get the advice you need.
-If you don't have your own personal financial adviser and you need advice about your Accumulation account for Ex-IAG & NRMA, Australian Retirement Trust also has qualified financial advisers1 who can help you over the phone with simple advice about your Accumulation account for Ex-IAG & NRMA.
+If you don't have your own personal financial adviser and you need advice about your Super Savings - Corporate Accumulation account, Australian Retirement Trust also has qualified financial advisers1 who can help you over the phone with simple advice about your Super Savings - Corporate Accumulation account.
 This service is included in your membership.
 For more comprehensive advice, we may also refer you to an accredited external financial adviser2.
 Advice of this nature may incur a fee.